chocolateboy/box/README.md

 ```

 Applies the supplied function to the value and returns the original box (the
 invocant).
-Useful to insert side effects, logging etc into a pipeline without
+Useful to insert side effects, logging etc. into a pipeline without
 changing the value.

 #### then